oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

 We use the compiler flag `-fp-relaxed`, which permits the compiler to reorder floating point additions (i.e. to assume that floating point addition is commutative).
 The compiler uses this freedom to reorder the additions so that the dot product arithmetic can be optimally implemented using the FPGA's specialized floating point DSP (Digital Signal Processing) hardware.

-With this optimization, our FPGA implementation requires 4*m* DSPs to compute the complex floating point dot product.
+With this optimization, our FPGA implementation requires 4*m* DSPs to compute the complex floating point dot product or 2*m* DSPs for the real case.
 Thus, the matrix size is constrained by the total FPGA DSP resources available.
 Note that this upper bound is a consequence of this particular implementation.

 By default, the design is parameterized to process 128 × 128 matrices when compiled targeting Intel® PAC with Intel Arria® 10 GX FPGA.
 It is parameterized to process 256 × 256 matrices when compiled targeting Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), a larger device.
+However, the design can process matrices from 4 x 4 to 512 x 512.

 ## Key Implementation Details
 | Kernel            | Description